Chinese Journal of Dermatology ›› 2025, Vol. 58 ›› Issue (11): 1095-1098.doi: 10.35541/cjd.20220740

-TYK2 inhibitors for plaque psoriasis: mechanism of action and advances in clinical research
+Tyrosine kinase 2 inhibitors for plaque psoriasis: mechanisms of action and advances in clinical research

 Yuan Liyan, Yu Xiaoling, Wang Xiaohua, Yang Bin

-1. Department of Dermatology, Dermatology Hospital of Southern Medical University, Guangzhou 510091, China
+1. Department of Dermatology, Dermatology Hospital, Southern Medical University, Guangzhou 510091, China

 • Contact: Yang Bin E-mail:yangbin1@smu.edu.cn